eMetaboHUB-MAMA/mama-paper/paper/paper.md

     \item to compute indicators to draw up reports for funding bodies.
 \end{itemize}

-**Warning**: `MAMA` is focus on the analyses requests part.
+**Warning**: "MAMA" is focus on the analyses requests part.
 The samples management in the laboratory shall be managed using a "Laboratory Information Management System" software (LIMS).
-In the MetaboHUB context, MAMA exchange informations with commercial LIMS softwares *via* its `MAMA REST API`.
+In the MetaboHUB context, MAMA exchange informations with commercial LIMS softwares *via* its "MAMA REST API".

 <!-- Portal with internal/external collaborator -->
 ## A portal for internal/external collaborators